 - GitHub Packages can use the GitHub workflow permissions and

 - GitHub Secrets can be used to safely store authentication tokens for other systems.

-- Consider in threat modelling that workflows can be created and triggered in the non-default (unprotected) branch: e.g. by anyone with write access.
+- Consider in threat modelling workflows created and triggered in the non-default (unprotected) branch: e.g. by anyone with write access.
 This is especially important for inner source repositories with a wide contributor group.

-- This is why if secrets are required, you should consider the use of environments to restrict access to selected protected branches.
+- If using secrets, consider the use of environments to restrict access to selected protected branches.

-- If using a 3rd party action in your workflow, pin the version to a commit SHA to ensure it is immutable.
+- If using a 3rd party action in your workflow, pin the version to a commit SHA to ensure it’s immutable.